pg-support/supt-km/docs/1. FAQs/General/Why is there VAT (value-added tax) charged.md

-# Is there any VAT (value-added tax) when purchasing from PG
+# Why is there VAT (value-added tax) charged?
 > Why was I charged the tax for my software purchase?

 Use macro: '<u>US VAT Charge</u>' or '<u>EU VAT Charge</u>'

-The price shown at the checkout is with VAT added.
+Inform the user that the price shown at the checkout is with VAT added.
 The VAT rate is calculated according to each country's governmental policy.
 There should be no additional charge afterwards.

 ---
 Below you can find the information about each region's VAT: